 Aquaculture leases within a current aquaculture zone must be endorsed by the Aquaculture Tenure Allocation Board before being assessed by the agency.

-There are six types of marine aquaculture licence:
+There are eight types of marine aquaculture licence:

 - Intertidal mollusc licences authorise the farming of molluscs and algae, including oysters.